-One alternative to the traditional mummy bags for backpacking is the quilt.
+One alternative to the traditional mummy bags for backpacking and wilderness travel is the quilt.
 Similar to quilts and comforters used in the frontcountry, they are either rectangular or mummy in shape.
 Their insulation is varying thicknesses of down or synthetic batting.
 Since quilts don’t have hoods, a warm head covering (hat, balaclava or hooded parka) is a necessity in most climates.
 Sleeping pads can go inside or outside the quilt.
 Some rectangular quilts are designed to attach to an appropriately sized sleeping pad.

 Mummy-style quilts designed for colder weather are wide at the top and tapered down to an enclosed “foot box” at the bottom.
 Mummy-style quilts are often “variable girth” with adjustable straps to vary the width in the shoulder and hip areas plus a draw cord for the neck.
 High quality mummy-style quilts are often constructed in an arc cross-section with the top shell larger in circumference than the bottom.

-This article is divided into five parts: Arguments For Quilts, Arguments Against Quilts, Solving the Problem of Drafts, Author’s Experience With Quilts, Final Thoughts.
+This article is divided into five parts: Arguments for Quilts, Arguments Against Quilts, Solving the Problem of Drafts, Author’s Experience with Quilts, Final Thoughts.

-Some Arguments For Quilts
+Some Arguments for Quilts

 There are several arguments in favor of quilts in the wilderness: